 Anna Fitch Courie Anna Fitch Courie is an army wife, nurse, layperson, and the author of “Christ Walk: A 40 Day Spiritual Fitness Program” (Church Publishing, Inc., 2015); “Christ Walk Kids” (Church Publishing, 2016); “Sally the Comet” (CreateSpace, 2015); “Sally and the Constellations” (CreateSpace, 2017), and “The Adventures of Cancer Girl and God” (Church Publishing, 2018).
 Anna finds her calling where health and spirituality intersect.
 Anna is a registered nurse by training and has been working in the health care field for the past twenty years.
 More recently, she has been a consultant on building community coalitions on health.
 Anna is a graduate of Clemson University, the University of Wyoming, and Education for Ministry at Sewanee: the University of the South.
 She is currently enrolled at Ohio State University in the Doctoral in Nursing Practice program.
 In her spare time, she fights cancer, consults in public health, and runs Christ Walk, retreats, writes books, and blogs for “50 Days of Fabulous” and “Lent Madness.”
 In her dream world, she hikes the El Camino and Mount Rainier, sails, travels, cooks, reads, and attends every Clemson football game each season.
 Home is wherever the Army (and God) sends her.
 You can find her on her blog at Christ Walk; on Facebook; on Twitter @christwalk1; and on Instagram @christwalk1.

-Dr. David Creech is Assistant Professor of Religion at Concordia College in Moorhead, Minnesota.
-A student of early Christianities, David knows a lot about saints—they anathematized many of his research subjects.
-He is a product of an Evangelical seminary and a Catholic PhD program and now teaches at a Lutheran college and worships with Episcopalians.
-For those looking for the ecumenical voice (read: objective and unbiased/quite confused) in this year’s competition, he’s your man.
-Although he does dress in robes from time to time, David brings the unique perspective of a layperson.
+Dr. David Creech is Associate Professor of Religion at Concordia College in Moorhead, Minnesota.
+David spends most of his days thinking, writing, and teaching on early Christianities.
+He is fascinated by hagiography, both ancient and modern.
+He is a product of an Evangelical seminary and a Catholic PhD program and teaches at a Lutheran college and worships with Episcopalians.
+Some would say he is an ecumenical voice but mostly he’s just confused.
 His book title is long and boring (The Use of Scripture in the Apocryphon of John: A Diachronic Analysis of the Variant Versions) but nearly sold out of its initial print run of 200 copies.
-You can follow David on Twitter @dyingsparrows and read his oftentimes provocative posts at his blog by the same name.
-When not teaching and writing, David enjoys owning his three kids Ian, Ela, and Dylan at Sorry.
+He also edited the New Testament portion of The Path, a fantastic abridged Bible (now in Spanish!)
+He is currently working on a project exploring early Christian criminality.
+You can follow David on Twitter @dyingsparrows.
+When not teaching and writing, he enjoys all sorts of outdoor activities (mountain biking, volleyball, and disc golf are his faves).
+A native of Southern California now exiled in the Upper Midwest, David lives in Minnesota with his three exceptional children, Ian, Ela, and Dylan.

 The Rev. David Hansen, despite growing up as a pastor’s kid, turned out okay.
 An ELCA pastor, he serves at Spirit of Joy!
 Lutheran Church in The Woodlands, Texas (outside of Houston), where he lives with his wife Megan, their daughter, and their menagerie of pets.
 When not preaching and teaching for the Lutheran diaspora in Texas, David is helping to drag the church into the digital age – teaching congregations and leaders to make use of online tools for ministry (You can catch David this year leading an Intensive as a part of the ELCA YouthMinistry Network Extravaganza.
 He is a regular contributor and moderator in the Church Social Media (#chsocm) community, and wrote the forward to Celebrity Blogger alum Meredith Gould’s The Social Media Gospel.
 He is an occasional contributor to The Lutheran magazine and Living Lutheran, and blogs at Pastor David L. Hansen.
 David has recently begun work as the Director for LEAD — an organization committed to providing resources for leaders and ministries.
 Connect with him on Twitter @rev_david and Facebook.